soxa2022/soxa2022/README.md

 - 🌱 I’m currently learning in SoftUni

 - 📫 How to reach me:

--->
-  -Languages and Tools I know: Python , MS SQL , Postgre SQL, Flask
+- Languages and Tools I know: Python , MS SQL , Postgre SQL, Flask